derdoktor667/DShotRMT/README.md

 ## ⚡ Quick Start

-Here's a basic example of how to use the `DShotRMT` library to control a motor.
-Note that `DShotRMT.h` now includes all necessary dependencies, so you only need to include this single header.
-Please use example sketches for more detailes:
+Here's a basic example of how to use the `DShotRMT` library.
+Please refer to the example sketches for more details.

 ```cpp
 #include <Arduino.h>